 Shariff received a BA in Psychology from Clark University in Massachusetts and went on to earn a juris doctor degree from Boston University.
 During his practice of law in North Carolina, Shariff’s clients ranged from indigent clients seeking better housing to successful businesspeople seeking new ways to serve their communities.
 It was during his law practice that Shariff received the first of several national awards for innovative self-help and community-empowerment activities.

 Despite these successes, Shariff became increasingly disillusioned with the adversarial process as a means of social change.
-After six years, Shariff left law practice, choosing a path to social change that is positive, inclusive and honors the dignity of all beings.
+After six years, Shariff retired from law practice, choosing a path to social change that is positive, inclusive, spiritual and honors the dignity of all beings.

 Over the years, Shariff’s focus has widened, from attempting to change society via community and economic development projects, to transforming society by shifting consciousness, while creating sustainable, inclusive, empowered and value-driven individuals and organizations.